postgresml/postgresml/pgml-cms/docs/guides/unified-rag.md

 We are using the mixedbread-ai/mxbai-rerank-base-v1 model to rerank the results from our semantic search.
 Once again, note how fast this is.
 We have now combined the embedding api call, the semantic search api call, and the rerank api call from our RAG flow into one sql query.

+Also notice that the top 3 results all show examples using the `pgml.transform` function.
+This is the exact results we wanted for our search, and why we needed to rerank.

 ### Unified Retrieval + Reranking + Text Generation

 Using the pgml.transform function, we can perform text generation in the same query we did retrieval and reranking with.